 Passport

-(CAS or Confirmation of Acceptance for Studies is something that the university generates and emails you.
-It includes details like the CAS number, the details about your course and your place of study, your qualifications that were analysed, proof of your English language proficiency etc.)
+Confirmation of Acceptance for Studies (CAS) is generated by the university and emailed to students.
+It includes details such as your CAS number, the details about your course and your place of study, your qualifications that were analysed, proof of your English language proficiency, etc.)

 Proof of finances